FlyingDutchmanGames/battle_box/README.md

   - [ ] Changing a turn does not affect history api so its easier to use back button
 - [ ] Remove row-min/max from terrain, because everything must be 0 indexed
 - [ ] Enforce ASCII < 12 chars no spaces/special in names of everythin
+- [ ] Make the end turns the number of turns in the game

 ### Nice to Haves